thosgood/this-weeks-finds/markdown/101-151/week129.md

 he was presenting was useful in physics or merely a pleasant game, he replied "That's a very good question.
 I will try to answer that later.
-For now you're just like students in calculus: you don't know why you're learning all this stuff\...."
+For now you're just like students in calculus: you don't know why you're learning all this stuff...."
 And when Kastler and other mathematicians kept hassling him over whether an operator was self-adjoint or merely hermitian, he begged for mercy by saying "I would like to be a physicist.
 That was my dream from the beginning."